IPLSplatoon/vue-components/README.md

   - This will change the contents of your lockfile.
 Please ensure you don't commit a lockfile containing a path to a local tarball!

+To test this package locally:

+- Run the serve command (`yarn serve`)
+- Edit or add examples in the `examples` directory.

+To run unit tests:

+- Run `yarn test`
+- To update snapshot files, run `yarn test:update`

 ---

 View more documentation in the `docs` folder of this repository.